Please ensure Javascript is enabled for purposes of website accessibility

 Q: Which part of the role do you find most rewarding?

-A: Anything that involves interacting with our students - they are amazing.
+Maggie: Anything that involves interacting with our students - they are amazing.

-Q: What is the one key skill, attribute or trait you need to be a headteacher?
+Q: What is the one key skill, attribute, or trait you need to be a headteacher?

 Q: What advice do you have for education professionals aspiring to be headteachers?

-A: Do your research about the kind of school you want to lead and why.
+Maggie: Do your research about the kind of school you want to lead and why.
 Also, make sure you talk to your family/partner about what it will entail and how you will balance your life.
 As it is an all-consuming job, you should establish routines that mean you do have a life outside of school and don't waiver from that.